nus-cs2103-AY2223S2/ip/README.md

 # RED : Robotic Enhancer of Development

-Personal Assistant Chatbot that helps a person to keep track of various things.
+Personal Assistant Chatbot that helps a person to keep track of various things efficiently